minprog/cs50x/fifteen/random/index.md

 ![Game of Fifteen](adapted.png){:.w-25}

 Using this trick is a good way to get started.
-However, this configuration is decidedly not random, so eventually you will have to figure out how to create a reasonably random configuration.
+However, this configuration is decidedly *not random*, so eventually you will have to figure out how to create a reasonably random configuration.

 ## Distribution